An Instrumental Variables Framework to Unite Spatial Confounding Methods: Extending the IV framework to estimate more general causal effects

-We briefly contrast our identification strategy with other approaches for addressing unmeasured spatial confounding. \cite{gilbert2021causal} require that the unmeasured confounder is a measurable function of spatial coordinates and that exposure exhibits non-spatial variation.
+We briefly contrast our identification strategy with other approaches for addressing unmeasured spatial confounding. \cite{gilbert2021causal} require that the unmeasured confounder is a measurable function of spatial coordinates and that the exposure exhibits non-spatial variation.
 Similarly, distance adjusted propensity score matching is justified by these same assumptions \citep{papadogeorgou2019a}. \cite{schnell2020a} impose strong parametric assumptions on the joint distribution of the unmeasured confounder and exposure.
 In contrast, our identification relies on an additive decomposition of exposure, where one component is independent of the unmeasured confounder conditional on the measured covariates.
 Thus, our assumptions focus more on the mechanism that generates exposure than on the behavior of the unmeasured spatial confounder.
 These two perspectives are closely related, but in practice, one set of assumptions may seem more plausible than the other.
 Does the practitioner believe that the unmeasured confounders are continuous functions of space, or do they have strong prior knowledge about the exposure generation process, such as the presence of small-scale, localized variation that is independent of the confounders?

 In the following two sections, we focus on estimating a truncated exposure effect, which quantifies the effect of enforcing exposure levels below a predetermined cutoff.
 This causal effect offers three advantages over the exposure response curve.
 First, the truncated exposure effect captures a realistic and policy‐relevant intervention that is frequently examined in environmental regulation, for example in studies of air pollution standards \citep{diaz2013assessing, tec2024causal}.
-Second, its estimation relies on a considerably weak positivity assumption outlined in Corollary \ref{j}.
+Second, its estimation relies on a considerably weaker positivity than that required for identifying the exposure response curve.
+The latter requires that every unit has positive probability of receiving exposure level $a$, whereas the truncated exposure effect only requires that units with exposure levels above $c$ have positive probability of receiving exposure level $c$.
 Third, the scalar nature of this causal effect concisely summarizes the outcomes of our framework.